Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \subsubsection{Implementation Choices}

-The issue at stake here is how to implement mechanisms that would take in the value taxonomies of a set of individuals and compute the taxonomy of the collective.
+The issue at stake here is how to implement mechanisms that take into account the value taxonomies of a set of individuals and compute the taxonomy of the collective.
 This is a complex task, and the domain may dictate how collective values are specified.
-For example, in some cases, the company developing an assistive robot may pre-define the value taxonomy governing the behaviour of that robot.
+For example, in some cases, a company developing an assistive robot may pre-define the value taxonomy governing the robot's behaviour.
 In another case, such as a hospital, a board of elected medical personnel will convene to collectively agree on the important values of their hospital and how they are lived out in practice.
 Yet, in other cases, such as with the uHelp application, one can imagine the entire community of users coming together to vote on their values.
-In other words, the rules dictating whose view should be considered when specifying the value taxonomies of a collective are dependent and left for future development (see Subsection~\ref{sec:roadmapVagreement}).
+Thus, the rules governing whose views count and how they are combined when specifying a collective's value taxonomy are domain-dependent and remain an open question (see Subsection~\ref{sec:roadmapVagreement})

 Depending on the domain and governance structure, different mechanisms may be developed to construct collective values from individual ones.
-For example, negotiation and argumentation mechanisms can help individuals reach collective agreements on their values.
-Computational social choice may also be used to aggregate individual values into collective ones.
-We point the interested reader to ongoing work on this topic by Lera-Leri et al.~\cite{Lera-LeriBSLR22}, where the aggregation takes into consideration various ethical principles, such as utilitarian (maximum utility) or egalitarian (maximum fairness).
+For instance, negotiation and argumentation mechanisms can support individuals reach collective agreements on their values.
+Alternatively, computational social choice may be employed to aggregate individual values into collective ones.
+We point the interested reader to the work by Lera-Leri et al.~\cite{Lera-LeriBSLR22}, where the aggregation takes into consideration various ethical principles, such as utilitarian (maximum utility) or egalitarian (maximum fairness).

 It is important to note that the relationship between individual and collective values is complex.
 How collective values emerge, and which values (individual or collective) take precedence, often depends on the domain.
 For example, in traditional organisations such as hospitals and fire departments, members are generally expected to adhere to organisational values.
 In contrast, in communities like the uHelp social network, members are expected to follow their own individual values.
 Section~\ref{sec:why} shortly presents how an entity aligns with certain values, assuming those relevant values have been identified.